-Whitby Jet, history of the Jet Industry in Whitby
+Whitby Jet, History of the Jet Industry in Whitby

-When you visit Whitby you will notice Whitby jet jewellery adorning the shop windows, but what is Whitby jet?
-Here’s all you need to know.
+When you visit Whitby, you will notice Whitby jet jewellery adorning the shop windows, but what is Whitby jet?
+Here's all you need to know.

 What is Whitby jet?

-Most geologists agree that jet is a fossilised Araucaria tree.
-The result of millions of years of compression of decomposed wood similar in type to Chile pine or Monkey Puzzle.
 A precursor to coal, jet is warm to the touch and comes in hard or soft form – hard if found near saltwater, soft if close to freshwater.
 The jet discovered at Whitby is of the Jurassic age, approximately 182 million years in the making.

 Found in the debris from fallen cliffs and across the North York Moors, Whitby jet is of the finest in the world and has the reputation as the ‘gold standard’ in jet.
-Jet has been mined and used since the Bronze Age.
-Whitby became the centre for turning the gemstone into jewellery and artefacts, which had its heyday during the Victorian era.

 History of Whitby jet

-Jet has a long history, the pinnacle of its use was in Victorian England when it was fashioned into black jewellery that became popular for mourning the death of a loved one and as a fashion item.
-During the peak of production, there were about 200 shops in Whitby fashioning jet jewellery.
-However, there are pieces of jewellery and artefacts that have been found dating back to the Roman Empire.
+Jet has a long history; the pinnacle of its use was in Victorian England when it was fashioned into black jewellery that became popular for mourning the death of a loved one and as a fashion item.

 Queen Victoria and the Fossil Coast